Educational toys for 4-5 year olds

 Fine & gross motor skills

 Smaller muscle skills such as getting dressed, fastening buttons and holding a pencil are helping your child prepare for school.
-Whilst gross motor skills, are developing their posture and endurance, so they can cope with a full day of learning.
+Whilst gross motor skills such as whizzing their own vacuum cleaner around, are developing their posture and endurance, so they can cope with a full day of learning.

 Activities to try...